fredericbarthelet/blog-theodo-article-demo/readme.md

 * Make sure your staging environment is up and running.
 This environment, being the most flexible, is most likely the easiest one to play with.
 You don't want to introduce fake data in production during your demonstration, neither suffering from your local machine being slower than the production is.
 * Make sure you are connected to internet.
 You would not want to start your demonstration with problems.

+## Run your demonstration

+### Who should present ?

+Ideally, a developper of the technical team should lead the demonstration.
+* Scrum master may struggle preparing the working environment for the demonstration
+* Architects might not be aware of the full range of the features developped during the sprint, as they are commited to multiple project at once

+You may also offer any of the stakeholder to run the presentation.
+The demonstration shall not turn into a user feedback, but it will consequently increase interest of your stakeholder into your product.
+Especially if they are not themselves among the final users of the product.

+### How to present ?

 The guide line of your demonstration is the *past sprint goal*.
 But you shall adapt the features you want to show depending on your stakeholders presence during the last ceremonies.

 Insist on the weak points the product had before this sprint's developpment, and how beneficial your team is for your client's product.